NTakit/N_Mgmt/README.md

   - …

 ##### New features :
+  - Ability to upload folders structure if you're using webkit ( thanks to plupload configuration )
   - Uploaded images can now be Tiny-fied if you've got a TinyPNG account.
-  - Ability to download a folder's content as zip
+  - Ability to download a folder's content as a zip file
   - Option to do a backup when modifying a file.
   - File backup can be used to see differential modifications
   - Options and users management have been re-thought :